-- 1. Sales persons cooperating with customers;

 - 2. Back-door thefts;

 - 3. Cash handling;

 - 4. Refunds;

-- 5. Returned and damaged merchandise.

 Sales Persons Cooperating With Customers

 The popular sales person is a great asset provided he is popular for the right reasons.
 Many sales people win "fans" because they grant favors and arrange "good deals".